eymelendez/2.-Class-Employee/README.md

 # 2.-Class-Employee

+NOTE TO VIEWER: The version of this code is different from the original exercise due to the specification
+			          of the profesor but it's still uses what the exercise asks for.

   2. Employee  Class

          Write a class named  Employee  that has the following member variables:

     •     name.
 A string that holds the employee’s name.